HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The display property is still top of the chart for properties changed within media queries, however there has been some reshuffling in the rankings.
+The `display` property is still top of the chart for properties changed within media queries, however there has been some reshuffling in the rankings.
 These are not as dramatic as they might seem.
-The color property has vanished from the chart, however this only represents a change from 74% to 67%.
-It is joined however by a reduction in usage of background-color for 65% to 63%, which makes us wonder if some framework, or perhaps WordPress has stopped using this in a stylesheet.
+The `color` property has vanished from the chart, however this only represents a change from 74% to 67%.
+It is joined however by a reduction in usage of `background-color` for 65% to 63%, which makes us wonder if some framework, or perhaps WordPress has stopped using this in a stylesheet.

-Another interesting point to note is that in 2020 font-size appeared in 73% of media blocks, and was fifth on the list.
+Another interesting point to note is that in 2020 `font-size` appeared in 73% of media blocks, and was fifth on the list.
 In 2021, it showed up in 60% of blocks, appearing at 12th.
 This year it has gained ground, back to 76% and sixth place.

 ## Feature Queries

-Features queries, testing for support of a CSS feature, were found in 40% of mobile pages and 38% of desktop pages.
+Features queries, used for testing for support of a CSS feature, were found on 40% of mobile pages and 38% of desktop pages.
 This was down from a figure of 48% in 2021.
 This may indicate that support for common features tested has become great enough for people not to worry about testing for the feature before use.

 The number of feature query blocks per page is 4 at the 75th percentile, and at the 90th percentile 7 for desktop and 8 for mobile.
 We did find one site however with 1,722 feature query blocks.